Skip to main content

 Is a higher dividend yield always better?

 Not necessarily.
-Extremely high yields (above 6-8%) often signal that the market expects a dividend cut, which typically accompanies a declining stock price.
-Look for companies with moderate yields, growing dividends, and sustainable payout ratios below 60-70% of earnings.
+Extremely high yields (above 6-8%) often signal that the market expects a dividend cut.
+Look for companies with moderate yields, growing dividends, and sustainable payout ratios—ideally below 60-70% of earnings.

 How are dividends taxed?

-Qualified dividends (most US stock dividends held 60+ days) are taxed at long-term capital gains rates (0%, 15%, or 20%).
-Non-qualified/ordinary dividends are taxed at your regular income rate.
-Dividends in retirement accounts like IRAs are not taxed until withdrawal.
+Qualified dividends (most US stock dividends held 60+ days) are taxed at long-term capital gains rates: 0%, 15%, or 20%.
+Non-qualified dividends are taxed at your regular income rate.
+Dividends inside retirement accounts like IRAs aren't taxed until you withdraw.